veso266/Screenbash/README.md

 Usage
 =====

-    screenbash.sh screenshot ## Prompts for a screenshot and then uploads it.
+    screenbash.sh screenshot ## Takes a screenshot and then uploads it.

     screenbash.sh file ## Prompts you to select a file and then uploads it.